Salud Villanueva Vda. De Bataclan vs Mariano Medina

-After one midnight in September 1952, Juan Bataclan rode a bus owned by Medina from Cavite to Pasay.
-While on its way, the driver of the bus was speeding through and when he applied the brakes it cause the bus to be overturned.
+Pass-midnight in September 1952, Juan Bataclan rode a bus owned by Mariano Medina from Cavite to Pasay.
+While on its way, the driver of the bus was driving fast and when he applied the brakes it cause the bus to be overturned.
 The driver, the conductor, and some passengers were able to free themselves from the bus except Bataclan and 3 others.
 The passengers called the help of the villagers and as it was dark, the villagers brought torch with them.
 The driver and the conductor failed to warn the would-be helpers of the fact that gasoline has spilled from the overturned bus so a huge fire ensued which engulfed the bus thereby killing the 4 passengers trapped inside.
 It was also found later in trial that the tires of the bus were old.

 ISSUE: Whether or not the proximate cause of the death of Bataclan et al was their burning by reason of the torches which ignited the gasoline.